posty72/posty.co.nz/about.md

 ### What can I do?&nbsp;

-I can create photographs and digital products.&nbsp;
+I create photographs and digital products.&nbsp;

 I've been working professionally as a developer since 2013.
 I started making basic websites that were little more than marketing pages, and have since moved on to fully dynamic web applications.
 I focus on finding the best solution for problems, with extra care taken for performance, security and accessibility.&nbsp;